gcrois/gcrois.github.io/_posts/2021-10-26-K0001-platonic-typing.md

 things are complicated further when you realize that the existence of duck-typing and multiple inheritance in Python is kind of redundant; shouldn't they just stick to one scheme or the other for polymorphism? after all, the [Zen of Python](https://www.python.org/dev/peps/pep-0020/) says that "There should be one-- and preferably only one --obvious way to do it"... and yet there are 2 ways to do it, neither of which obvious or complete

-i don't think Python should be our "success story" for modern languages...
+i don't think Python should be our "success story" for modern languages... conceptually, however, having multiple abstract base types/interfaces describing an object is a useful way to represent the concept of polymorphism. the biggest problem is that it's not clear how to implement this in a way that is both efficient and robust.

 #### Lua (and LuaJIT)

 Lua ([LuaJIT](https://luajit.org/)) solves the typing problem a very interesting way: simply restrict the list of all types to a set of known types (specifically, there are [7 types](https://www.lua.org/manual/2.2/section3_3.html)). this means that the type system is a static type system, and the runtime can be optimized to use a single dispatch table. however, it has the restriction that no custom types can be defined.

-so, although Lua is very fast, it can't really do everything you'd want out of a general purpose programming language (although, it's very useful for scripting when you need performance)
+so, although Lua is very fast, it can't really do everything you'd want out of a general purpose programming language (although, it's very useful for scripting when you need performance).

 #### Julia

-a language that stands out is [Julia](https://julialang.org/). although Julia is a high level dynamic language it can be just as fast as native code, and is being used for High Performance Computing (HPC) and Data Science (check their [benchmarks](https://julialang.org/benchmarks/)).
+a language that stands out is [Julia](https://julialang.org/). although Julia is a high level dynamic language it can be just as fast as native code, and is being used for High Performance Computing (HPC) and Data Science (check their [benchmarks](https://julialang.org/benchmarks/)):

 ![Julia benchmarks](https://julialang.org/assets/benchmarks/benchmarks.svg){: .img-M .bk-inv }